 3. DRISTHI; gazing points

-With correct application of Tristhana one will succeed in the 3rd, 4th, 5th and 6th limbs of Ashtanga yoga.
+With correct application of Tristhana one will succeed in the 3rd, 4th, 5th and 6th limbs of Ashtanga.

 ASANAS are dynamic postures that challenge and develop physical balance, open and align the bodies muscles, bones and nervous system, reset the internal organs and bring health and vitality back.